Thank you for your interest in the Preschool at the German International School Washington D.C. Please follow these links for further information:

 We feel that it is very important for children to take their own initiative.
 Through discussion we encourage independent thought.
 Preschoolers are also encouraged to repeat experiments so that they are able to focus on the methodology.
 Sometimes this leads to different results, which in turn enables the child to understand the broader concepts underlying the experiment.
 This complex way of thinking helps develop logical thinking.

-Language is the most important way of communicating, therefore development and encouragement of language skills is a crucial part of instruction.
-German is the instructional language used at our Preschol.
+Language is the most important way of communicating; therefore, the development and encouragement of language skills is a crucial part of instruction.
+German is the instructional language used at our Preschool.
 Children who are not native German speakers are immersed in the language throughout the day.
 There is also extra tutoring available by German teachers from outside the school.

-For children who qualify for DaF (German as a Foreign Language) we have initiated a language program called Hocus & Lotus.
+For children who qualify for DaF (German as a Foreign Language) we have initiated a language program called Hocus & Lotus and Finky & Me.
 This program was specifically developed for preschoolers and is taught by a qualified teacher.
-We also support the German native speaking preschoolers to be more fluent in English.
+We also support German native speaking preschoolers to become more fluent in English.

 Through nature walks, frequent trips to the playground as well as field trips the children learn to discover nature.
 This process involves not only development of large motor skills such as running, jumping and hopping but also fine motor skills using natural materials for art and building projects.